SharedTasksInTheDH/sharedtasksinthedh.github.io/interact.md

 The entire idea depends on a large enough community interested in participating.
 Please help spread the word in your community, e.g., by pointing potentially interested researchers to this website.
 A short URL for this web page is [`http://tinyurl.com/stdighum`](http://tinyurl.com/stdighum).
 Alternatively, you can use this QR code:

+### Flyer
+For easier distribution, we have created a [flyer]({{site.baseurl}}/assets/generic/Flyer_2017-04-24.pdf) that contains the most important facts.
+Feel free to share it in whatever way you like.

 ## Reach us

 There are multiple ways to contact us for any kind of feedback, questions or contributions.